sivaezhumalai/sivaezhumalai/README.md

 # Hi there, I'm Siva Ezhumalai 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in learning and building innovative solutions.
+I'm a passionate on Data Analyst, Data Science, Automation and developer with a keen interest in learning and building innovative solutions.

 ## About Me